Amir-Rastkhadiv/easy-trip/README.md

 With Easy Trip, travellers can plan their trips with ease.
 Users can find the best holiday destination for their needs.
 The website allows visitors to explore cities worldwide.Travellers will be able to access information about local attractions and accommodations and search for hotels and weather forecasts.

-It is a user-friendly and interactive web application that will enable them to engage with data actively and alter how the site displays information to achieve their desired goals for holidayers with the best possible experience.
+The application is highly user-friendly, enabling users to access data, maps, and travel packages by selecting /searching from the site or its sponsors, meeting their desired goals for holidaymakers while ensuring they receive the best possible experience.

 APIs suit visitor needs and allows users to search for their next holiday destination.
 Users can find accommodation, and they can also find places to eat and top attractions nearby.As travel is such a big industry, I undertook this project to connect with external websites like restaurant hotels and travel agencies, knowing that there would be many websites.
 It provides holidayers with the best possible experience across the globe, based on their preference.

 Last but not least, the developer/owner of this website has incorporated design and technology to produce an excellent website using User Experience Design (UXD).
 The development of a captivating website follows the principles, standards, and professional advice provided by South Devon University Centre College and the Code Institute.